 A reminder on Rule formats: Rule format v2017-06-19 was released a few months ago and has the most up-to-date list of Property Manager features.
 If you are not already using a fixed rule format, you should do so to prevent Akamai feature changes from breaking your code.
 See the PAPI documentation on how to "Freeze a Rule Tree’s Feature Set" for more details https://developer.akamai.com/api/luna/papi/resources.html.
 We intend to release a new rule format roughly every six months.

-All these improvements are fully backwards compatible, so the PAPI version number stays on v1.
+All these improvements are fully backward-compatible, so the PAPI version number stays on v1.